 Oasis Community Center for families and friends impacted by a stigmatized loss including overdose deaths and the substance use of a loved one.
 We offer joyful, healing activities as well as safe and therapeutic support groups to encourage healing and personal growth.

-The Oasis Community Center is an initiative funded by Northampton County Department of Human Services Drug and Alcohol Division.
+The Oasis Community Center is an initiative funded by Northampton County Department of Human Services Drug and Alcohol Divis

 In partnership with ArtsQuest, we invite families to submit photos of their loved ones affiliated with the Lehigh Valley who were lost to the Opioid epidemic or to substance use for an annually recurring temporary exhibition at SteelStacks campus in Bethlehem, Pennsylvania.

-We have established a scholarship to Kolbe Academy, the new addiction recovery high school opening August 2019 in Bethlehem, which will enable teens in recovery to complete their high school education in a therapeutic sober environment.
+We have established a scholarship to Kolbe Academy, the new addiction recovery high school which opened 2019 in Bethlehem, will enable teens in recovery to complete their high school education in a therapeutic sober environment.